SomeoneElseOSM/SomeoneElse-style/README.md

 - Consolidated shops, offices and leisure facilities so that most or all will get rendered (by openstreetmap-carto-AJT)

-- Created a new road class "tertiary_sidewalk" (that will get rendered differently by the "sidewalk" branch of openstreetmap-carto-AJT).
-Still a work in progress; z-order handling not there yet.
+- Created new road classes "secondary_sidewalk" and "tertiary_sidewalk" that get rendered with a wider casing by the "sidewalk" branch of openstreetmap-carto-AJT,